opatiny/chemexper-internship-workbook/bioreactor/generalDoc/bioreactor-serial-UI.md

 ## Context

-We have to understand how the logs of the bioreactor are constructed and how serial monitor works in order to make the serial to mqtt "convertor".
+We have to understand how the logs of the bioreactor are constructed and how serial monitor works in order to make the serial to mqtt bridge.

 ## Parameters